manzanillo-costa-rica-

 Gandoca Manzanillo Costa Rica Wildlife Refuge

-Around 5 square kilometres of the coral reefs that go from the shore up to 200 meters offshore are protected as well.
-Here live threatened species like manatees but also sea turtles such as leatherbacks, green, hawksbill, and loggerhead turtles, They come to the beaches of Gandoca Manzanillo to lay their eggs.
+Around 5 square kilometers of the coral reefs that go from the shore up to 200 meters offshore are protected as well.
+Here live threatened species like manatees but also sea turtles such as leatherbacks, green, hawksbill, and loggerhead turtles.
+They come to the beaches of Gandoca Manzanillo to lay their eggs.
 The nesting season of the leatherback turtle is from February to May.
 But if you want to witness this natural wonder, you must be accompanied by a local guide.

 Hiking in Gandoca Manzanillo Costa Rica Wildlife Refuge